jpen365/simple-blog-theme/README.md

 ## Bugs and Issues

 Feel free to submit bugs [on GitHub](https://github.com/jpen365/simple-blog-theme/issues).
+However, note that this theme is still in development and bugs may take a backseat to planned features.

 ## Creator